Bad Breath (cont.)

 - For more serious cases of bad breath, dentists can prescribe special toothpaste and mouthwash that can improve the symptoms of bad breath.

 When should someone see a doctor about bad breath?

-Most of the time, bad breath can be cured with proper oral hygiene.
+Most of the time, bad breath can be cured and prevented with proper oral hygiene.
 It is rarely life-threatening, and the prognosis is good.
-However, bad breath may be a symptom of a medical disorder that needs to be treated.
+However, bad breath may be a complication of a medical disorder that needs to be treated.

-If proper oral hygiene does not eliminate bad breath, see a dentist or doctor for a diagnosis if bad breath is accompanied by
+If proper oral hygiene does not get rid of bad breath, see a dentist or doctor for a diagnosis if bad breath is accompanied by

 - persistent dry mouth,